Skip to main content

 • Black and silver ducts can have an R-Value of either R-6 or R-8.
 R-6 has been around for the last 25 years or so.
 R-8 is the newest standard and has the thickest layer of insulation surrounding the inner lining.

-If you are looking to get your ducts replace in Sacramento, Rancho Cordova, or anywhere in Northern California, give us a call at Fox Family Heating & Air.
+If you are looking to get your ducts replaced in Rancho Cordova, Sacramento, or anywhere in Northern California, give us a call at Fox Family Heating & Air Conditioning.